SenyuHou/OTDIS/README.md

 ## 1. Dependencies

 We implement our methods by PyTorch on NVIDIA A800 GPU.
-The dependencies is as bellow:
+The dependencies are as bellow:

 - [PyTorch](https://PyTorch.org/), version = 1.7.1
 - [CUDA](https://developer.nvidia.com/cuda-downloads), version = 11.0